 The holiday season can wreak havoc on your skin, causing your skin to look older, and more sallow.
 Here are 4 reasons why.

-1. Our Diet - We all know the temptation to eat faster food, and more sugar is real during the holidays.
+We all know the temptation to eat faster food, and more sugar is real during the holidays.
 At the salon I work at, we have sugary treats available every day between Thanksgiving and New Years Day!
 Oey, the temptation!
 Sugar is not only bad for your thighs, but bad for your skin!

 Scientists from the Leiden University Medical Centre in the Netherlands, and Unilever in the UK, measured the blood sugar levels of 600 men and women aged between 50 and 70.